A Ukrainian Adventure to the City of the Golden Domes

 - If you want to travel to Chernobyl and the deserted town of Pripyat, make sure you do your research and arrange with an online travel agent before your arrival.
 It is one of my greatest regrets of my trip to Ukraine.
 Book early to avoid disappointment.

-- Kiev is perfectly navigable by foot and it's quite possible to see the main sights within 48 hours.
-Plan for at least two days - and add at least another 24 hours of you want a more relaxing saunter around the city.
+- Kyiv is perfectly navigable by foot and it's quite possible to see the main sights within a couple of days.
+Plan for at least two days - and add at least another day if you want a more relaxing saunter around the city.

 you may also like